-If you are diagnosed with COVID-19 during the course of the study then the sample processing lab will inform your local Public Health authority as COVID-19 is a "notifiable disease" and this is legal requirement in the UK.
+If you have a positive swab result for COVID-19 during the course of the study then the Public Health Authority will be notified as COVID-19 is a "notifiable disease" and this is legal requirement in the UK.
 This may mean your personal information (test results, name, contact details) from your health records will be shared with Public Health either by the processing lab or the study site.
 You may also be contacted by the NHS Test and Trace service.